 - Protect your devices by installing antivirus and anti-malware software and ensure all software and browsers are up-to-date.

-- Always logout completely when you finish online banking.
+- Always logout completely when you finish online banking on any device.

-Cayman National uses industry-standard security technology and practices to safeguard your account from unauthorised access.
+On our side of the defense-in-depth strategy, Cayman National uses industry-standard security technology and practices to safeguard your account from unauthorised access, including:

-To protect your information as it travels through the Internet, Cayman National uses multiple overlapping layers of security safeguard all communication.
+To protect your information as it travels through the Internet, Cayman National uses multiple overlapping layers of security safeguards on communication.

+With Cayman National’s online banking platform, you are required to enter not only your unique password and username, but also an extra level security parameter called the one-time password (OTP).
 Passwords are encrypted on Cayman National’s system, and they are not accessible to Cayman National employees.
-No one connected with this web site or Cayman National will ever ask you for your password.
-If you receive such a request, please report it to Cayman National immediately by secure messaging or telephone.
+No one connected with this website or Cayman National will ever ask you for your password, PIN, or login credentials.